AlXplore/csci596_final_project/README.md

     we will use the model and at most three business neighbors to predict the rating for a given pair of user and business.

-### Implemention with GPUs
+### Implemention with scala
 Since review dataset is too large to be analyzed by a single computing node, so the traditional recommendation based on single CPU is hard to meet our requirement.
-Therefore, we will use CUDA to accelerate the calculation speed and avoid memory corruption.
+Therefore, we will use Apache Spark to accelerate the calculation speed and avoid memory corruption.